 Changes in Brain Chemistry

 GHB abuse affects the brain’s chemical systems and functions.
 As the level of dopamine produced by GHB is so high, it negatively impacts the brain’s ability to create dopamine naturally.
-Consequently, long-term GHB users have lower, natural levels of dopamine.
+Consequently, long-term GHB users have lower, natural levels of dopamine and has been associated with brain and cognitive changes.
 This can lead to depression and feelings of hopelessness when attempts are made to withdraw from the drug.
 Stopping GHB use is a struggle and inevitably requires professional help.